Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Main results

 \section{Main results}

-Let $E$ be a metric space, and consider a compact subset $M\subset E$ endowed with the induced topology.
+Let $(E,d)$ be a metric space and consider a compact subset $M\subset E$ endowed with the induced topology.
 We assume that $(M,\mathscr{B}(M),\rho)$ is a Borel finite measure space, where $\mathscr{B}(M)$ denotes the Borel $\sigma$-algebra of $M$.
-Throughout this paper we aim to study Markov chains that are killed when the process escapes the region $M$.
-Since the behaviour of $X_n$ in the set $E\setminus M$ is not relevant for the desired analysis, we can identify $E\setminus M$ as a single point $\partial$; i.e. we consider ${E_M} = M \sqcup \{\partial\}$ as the topological space generated by the topological basis
+Throughout this paper, we aim to study Markov chains that are killed when the process escapes the region $M$.
+Since the behaviour of $X_n$ in the set $E\setminus M$ is not relevant for the desired analysis, we identify $E\setminus M$ as a single point $\partial$ and consider ${E_M} = M \sqcup \{\partial\}$ as the topological space generated by the topological basis